yktoo/yktoo.com/content/blog/0211/index.en.md

 Our hotel, as one can guess, wasn't situated at the fashionable part of the city, which could be derived from the buildings, cleanliness of the streets and the appearance of the locals.
 The only "stores" here were in fact tiny stalls full of cheap rubbish.
 The nearest more or less decent supermarket was in the downtown, about two miles away.
 But the good was that the beach was a five minutes walk from our place.

-Like I already [said][post:209], the Red Sea is immaculate: perfectly clear, transparent, lukewarm water, sand beaches and beautiful weather even in the winter.
+Like I already [said]({{< relref "/blog/0209" >}}), the Red Sea is immaculate: perfectly clear, transparent, lukewarm water, sand beaches and beautiful weather even in the winter.
 There was a public city beach nearby, but we preferred a closed one that belonged to the hotel, which was a bit cleaner and free of random people.
 Yet the equipment was old and worn-out, like all other things in our hotel:
 {{< imgfig "https://3.bp.blogspot.com/-zWaZuFOCTug/Us8JjTrtKTI/AAAAAAAAbfw/HvpDNdGTofc/s1600/dsc01996.picasaweb.jpg" >}}
 {{< imgfig "https://2.bp.blogspot.com/-wQ6dGouVzSM/Us8JkzzqlAI/AAAAAAAAbf4/Fs5ZzEIPb6M/s1600/dsc01997.picasaweb.jpg" >}}